dmy3k/als-autobrightness/README.md

 # Adaptive brightness service

-Adaptive brightness service for laptops running linux with KDE 6 desktop.
+Adaptive brightness service for laptops running linux with KDE 6 desktop or Gnome 48.
 The project serves the purpose in the absense of official support in KWin or PowerDevil.

 ## Highlights